What Is Wrong With My Car?

 - A plug that burns the air-fuel mixture correctly has a brown to grayish-tan color.
 Other colors may indicate problems with the fuel, ignition or even mechanical problems.

-- A wet plug may indicate too much fuel reaching the cylinder, or a mechanical problem like worn-out rings, cylinders or valve stem seals.
+- A wet plug may indicate too much fuel reaching the cylinder, or a mechanical problem that is leaking oil into the combustion chamber like worn-out rings, cylinders or valve stem seals.

 - Then, check the spark plug wires and ignition coils with the help of your vehicle repair manual.

-- If your engine uses a distributor, check the cap as well for cracks and oil contamination.
+- If your engine uses a distributor, check the cap as well for cracks, carbon traces, and oil contamination.

 The evaporative emissions (EVAP) control system routes fuel vapors into a canister and then to the intake manifold where they are burned along with the air fuel mixture.